 Private Property Loan Tenure

-For you are borrowing up to 80% of the property price, the longest loan tenure granted is 30 years or 65 years minus age of borrowers, whichever is shorter.
-If the tenure is stretched to 35 years, or when the sum of the tenure and age of the borrower exceeds 65 years old, the loan quantum will be reduced to 60% or lower.
+The Monetary of Singapore has tightened the Loan-to-Value (LTV) limits on 6 July 2018.
+The revised LTV limit for first mortgage loan is 75% of the property price, the longest loan tenure granted is 30 years or 65 years minus age of borrowers, whichever is shorter.
+If the tenure is stretched to 35 years, or when the sum of the tenure and age of the borrower exceeds 65 years old, the loan quantum will be reduced to 55% or lower.

 The initial deposit can be paid with cash and Central Provident Fund (CPF).
 However, a minimum 5% must be paid in cash while the rest can be funded by CPF.